mmistakes/minimal-mistakes/theme-setup.md

 rake new_post

 Enter a title for your post: My Awesome Post
-Enter tags to classify your post (comma separated): web development, code Creating new post: _posts/2014-02-10-my-awesome-post.md
+Enter category name to group your post in (leave blank for none): blog Enter tags to classify your post (comma separated): web development, code Creating new post: _posts/2014-02-10-my-awesome-post.md
 {% endhighlight %}